machacd/mechemu/README.md

 Fortran implementation of a mechanistic emulator applied to hydrological models based on the shallow-water equations.

+## Purpose

+Purpose of this software package is to approximate slow hydrological models by a fast mechanistic emulator.
+Mechanism-base emulator is a subclass of Gaussian process emulators, which also uses our knowledge of the original simulator.

 ## Quick intro

-A mechanistic emulator constits of a sum of two parts -- the linear model and a Gaussian process conditioned on previous runs of the full model.
+A mechanistic emulator consists of a sum of two parts -- the linear model and a Gaussian process conditioned on previous runs of the full model.
 In this readme, we deal only with the implementation and refer to the second article mentioned in the [References](https://github.com/machacd/mechemu#references) when it comes to